zammit123/iot_platform_backend/README.md

 - Extend api's to handle rate limits, cursors for pagination and direct filtering on data e.g. by device type
 - Update the API's to only return devices based on the user logged in.

+The database is currently in its simplest form.

+The next steps for this database would be.

+Create the following tables

+- Users - This would be for application company users and customers.
+Devices could be assigned to customers and managed by company users.
+Any changes to the devices could be linked to a particular user.
+- Types - As the system evolves there will be many different types of devices which may need.
+Holding these in a separate table will keep newly added devices aligned
+- Configurations - There may be several different configurations for a given device type.
+Storing these in a separate table would allow many devices to be updated via once configuration change.

+The device schema would need updating to handle relationships for types, configurations, history and ownership.

+Indexes would also need adding to ensure lookups are faster.

 # Challenges